Dvalmont07/TheHive/README.md

 # TheHive
-A study project of a hive menagement
+A beehive study project
 ## Keys
-A project design to study heritage
+A project designed to study class inheritance